Brendon-Hablutzel/ncsu_courses/README.md

 ## Sections

 A section of a course is a specific instance of the course being offered during a certain term.
-A section contains information such as instructor, meeting days and times, meeting location, seats, etc. Use `ncsu_courses.sections.get_sections(subject, term)` to get all sections for all classes of the given subject during the given term.
+A section contains information such as instructor, meeting days and times, meeting location, seats, etc. Use `ncsu_courses.courses.get_sections(subject, term)` to get all sections for all classes of the given subject during the given term.

 ## Subjects